swiftlang/swift-evolution/proposals/0332-swiftpm-command-plugins.md

 ### Permissions

 Like other plugins, command plugins are run in a sandbox on platforms that support it.
-By default this sandbox does not allow the plugin to modify the file system (except in special temporary-files paths) and blocks any network access.
+By default this sandbox does not allow the plugin to modify the file system (except in special temporary-files paths) and it blocks any network access.

 Some commands, such as source code formatters, might need to modify the file system in order to be useful.
 Such plugins can specify the permissions they need, and this will: